-The Coordinator of Community Services (CCS) of each participant is responsible for providing the participant, legal guardian, and his/her designated representative (as applicable) information about available waiver services and delivery models, including the DDA's Self-Directed Service Model.
-The CCS provides information on availability of services, benefits, responsibilities, and liabilities associated with participation in the Self-Directed Service Model.
-The CCS provides this information during the initial meeting, the annual Person-Centered Planning Meeting, and upon request.
+The Coordinator of Community Services (CCS) of each participant is responsible for providing the participant and his/her representative information about available waiver services and delivery models, including the DDA's self-directed service model.
+The CCS provides information on availability of services, benefits, responsibilities, and liabilities associated with participation in the self-directed service model.
+The CCS provides this information during the initial meeting, the annual person-centered planning meeting, and upon request.

-The DDA also provides information about its Self-Directed Service Model via webinars, workshops, conferences, and upon request.
+The DDA also provides information about its self-directed service model via webinars, workshops, conferences, and upon request.